sid-2812/sid-2812/README.md

 - 👋 Hi, I’m Siddharth Ravat😁
-- 👀 I’m interested in web dev,app dev,devops.
+- 👀 I’m interested in Devops.
-- 🍀I'm currently learning devops.
+- 🍀I'm currently learning Devops and also made some projects in Web Dev.
-- 🌱 I’m currently pursuing btech degree with CSE
+- 🌱 I’m currently pursuing B.tech degree with CSE
 - 📫 You can reach me by -www.linkedin.com/in/siddharth-ravat02886697260